Skip to content

 2. MATCH -- Compare keywords against the routing table

-3. SELECT -- Choose the best-matching agent
+3. SELECT -- Choose the best-matching teammate type or remote path

 Each sub-agent has a keyword list used for routing: